swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

 extension UnsafeMutableBufferPointer {
   /// Initializes the buffer's memory with the given elements.
   ///
+  /// Prior to calling the `initialize(from:)` method on a buffer,
+  /// the memory it references must be uninitialized,
+  /// or its `Element` type must be a trivial type.
+After the call,
-  /// Initializes the buffer's memory with the given elements.
+  /// the memory referenced by the buffer up to, but not including,
+  /// the returned index is initialized.
+  /// The buffer must contain sufficient memory to accommodate
+  /// `source.underestimatedCount`.
   ///
+  /// The returned index is the position of the next uninitialized element
+  /// in the buffer, which is one past the last element written.
+  /// If `source` contains no elements, the returned index is equal to
+  /// the buffer's `startIndex`.
+If `source` contains an equal or greater number
+  /// of elements than the buffer can hold, the returned index is equal to
+  /// the buffer's `endIndex`.
+  ///
+  /// - Parameter source: A sequence of elements with which to initialize the
+  ///   buffer.
+  /// - Returns: An iterator to any elements of `source` that didn't fit in the
+  ///   buffer, and an index to the next uninitialized element in the buffer. public func initialize<S: Sequence>(
+    from source: S
+  ) -> (unwritten: S.Iterator, index: Index) where S.Element == Element

+  /// Initializes the buffer's memory with every element of the source.
+  ///
   /// Prior to calling the `initialize(fromContentsOf:)` method on a buffer,
   /// the memory referenced by the buffer must be uninitialized,
   /// or the `Element` type must be a trivial type.
 After the call,
   /// the memory referenced by the buffer up to, but not including,
   /// the returned index is initialized.
+  /// The buffer must reference enough memory to accommodate
+  /// `source.count` elements.
   ///
   /// The returned index is the position of the next uninitialized element
-  /// in the buffer, which is one past the last element written.
+  /// in the buffer, one past the index of the last element written.
-  /// If `source` contains no elements, the returned index is equal to
+  /// If `source` contains no elements, the returned index is equal to the
-  /// the buffer's `startIndex`.
-If `source` contains an equal or greater
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
-  /// number of elements than the buffer can hold, the returned index is equal
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
-  /// to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
   ///
   /// - Parameter source: A collection of elements to be used to
   ///   initialize the buffer's storage.